-The pink lady may be a pretty little cocktail, but she does pack a punch!
-Yet, it's really no different than the average classic martini-style cocktail which are often made primarily of liquor.
+The pink lady may be a pretty little cocktail, but she does pack a punch.
+Yet, it's really no different than the average classic martini-style cocktail, which is often made primarily of liquor.
 Assuming you opt to include the egg white, you can expect this cocktail to weigh in around 25 percent ABV (50 proof).